Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 <code> df[which((df$"column_name1" = X) & (df$"column_name2" %in% cbind(X,Y))), ]</code>

 This translates to the following statement: Within the dataframe, return all the rows where the elements of column 1 are equal to X and the elements of column two are either X or Y. If X and Y are strings (another word for text), you would write `"X"` or `"y"`.
 Note, `cbind()` is a function that creates a vector in R, so it allows you to combine multiple elements.
 This is useful if you want to look at libraries from two or more states.
 The `which()` function is not necessary, but helps to ensure that you aren't returning a dataframe of null rows.
+Here is the link for the [documentation](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/which).
 Lastly, the comma is what tells R to return all the rows.

 The next section will utilize specific examples that you may encounter.